Gokilaselvi/Mental-Health-Support-Application/README.md

 ---

 ## 🧠 Project Overview
-The **Emergency and Mental Well-being** project provides users with tools to monitor, improve, and manage their mental health effectively.
+The **Mental Well-being** project provides users with tools to monitor, improve, and manage their mental health effectively.
 It includes features such as **user authentication**, **mental health assessments**, **mood tracking**, **task management**, and **video recommendations** for stress relief.

 ---

 ## 🧩 Tech Stack
-**Frontend:** React, JavaScript
-**Backend:** Spring Boot, Java
+**Frontend:** HTML, CSS, and JavaScript, with Thymeleaf for server-side rendering **Backend:** Spring Boot, Java
 **Database:** H2 / MySQL
 **Testing:** Postman